puppetlabs/ezbake/README.md

 ```

 This is an example of how a project might differentiate between "foss" and "pe"
 packages.
-The "pe" profile may define different values for `:lein-ezbake` or for
+The `:pe` profile may define different values for `:lein-ezbake` or for
 anything that might be found in the `:ezbake` profile.
 This is primarily useful
 for projects that need to build their PE and FOSS packages from the same
 repository.